-We have been highly successful in the first round of DfT challenge fund bids.
-Receiving the full funding of £21million for two major maintenance schemes, one a joint bid with Bristol City.
-South Gloucestershire is one of only four authorities of the twenty eight to receive funding to achieve the maximum two bids.
-We did this by evidencing a good asset management approach and demonstrating the economic benefits of our bids.
+We have been highly successful in previous rounds of DfT bids (eg challenge fund 1& 2b) and will continue to submit bids to supplement the core funding.
+We have done this by evidencing a good asset management approach and demonstrating the economic benefits of our bids.